โ† all work

 One shape, used everywhere

-The triangle is the logo, the photo frame, the layout grid and the motif on the director chair.
-Repeating one strong idea across every surface is what turns a logo into a brand.
+The triangle is the logo, the photo crop, the layout grid and the motif on the director chair.
+Repeating one strong idea across every surface is what turns a mark into a brand.

 04